 Providing a clearinghouse for information related to the discipline.

 In 2010, the first international conference was held at Guimaraes in Portugal.
-Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016), Tallinn (2018) and Edinburgh (online, 2021).
-The 7th Biennial Conference will be held in Madrid in 2022.
+Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016), Tallinn (2018), Edinburgh (online, 2021) and Madrid (2022).
+The 8th Biennial Conference will be held in Athens in 2024.
 In intermediate years, the EAHN co-hosts smaller thematic events in various locations.